 Q: Our CEO is concerned about employees who are spouses reporting to one another.
 Is this legal?
 Should we have a policy against nepotism?
 Or should we allow it with some qualifications?

-A: I think your CEO’s concerns are warranted.
+A: We think your CEO’s concerns are warranted.
 There is no law against employing relatives.
 In fact, nepotism is quite common in the United States.
 That said, there are some precautions worth considering.

 It’s worth noting that if you already have relatives reporting to one another, it’s best to not have a policy like this.
 You don’t want to create a policy that you’re already violating!